romainfd/machine_learning/README.md

    * The softmax exploration strategy.
 Set `softmax = True` in main.py
 * To run the Reinforcement Learning algorithm, run `make`
 * To test the environment is working fine, you can run `make test`.
 You should see a dummy inverted pendulum.

+9. Unsupervised learning
+* Based on the k-means algorithm
+   * `make KM`
+* Based on Spectral Clustering to also detect non-convex clusters.
+   * `make SC`